 If your child has an undiagnosed tongue tie, you may notice clicking sounds while breastfeeding, you may have had pain in the beginning, you may see milk spilling out of the sides of their mouth when feeding (breast or bottle).
 Another strong indicator is a baby whose growth may be on track, but who is also eating 12+ times in a 24 hour period.
 Taking really short and frequent feeds is your baby’s way of getting what they would need because eating is so tiring when the tongue is not functioning properly.
 If this is happening, reach out to an IBCLC for more support.

 If you have noticed that your baby is snoring or sleeping with their mouth open and their tongue down, it is very important that you investigate further as this can be an important indicator of a breathing issue impacting sleep.
 Your baby should never sleep with their mouth open unless they are sick.
 It is important to consult with your pediatric medical professional to adequately address any sleep or breathing disorders including sleep apnea.

 For more information on this, click here.

 When a baby is not getting enough sleep, this not only can be the cause of frequent night wakes, but also can lead to false starts shortly after bedtime as well as early rises.
 This can become a bit of a vicious cycle and have parents exhausted.

 If you are trying to break the cycle of overtired, you may need to provide the opportunity to repay some sleep debt by making time for supported or contact naps as well as using motion and feeding to get them back to sleep faster.

-If you are wondering if your little one may be overtired, have a read of my blog post on sleep cycles and wake windows and consider making some adjustments to their daytime schedule.
+If you are wondering if your little one may be overtired, have a read of my blog post on sleep cycles and wake windows or get my free download on baby sleep schedules and consider making some adjustments to their daytime schedule.